-#6 Updated by Brian Lindahl about 7 years ago
+#6 Updated by Brian Lindahl over 7 years ago

 I've remarked on how we solve the problem of shared components in #5283.
 In my opinion, this is a better way of handling shared components than allowing subprojects to have multiple parents.
 It better represents whats truly going on, especially when you bring SCM into the picture.

-#8 Updated by Tomislav Parčina over 3 years ago
+#8 Updated by Tomislav Parčina about 4 years ago

 This feature has been opened for long time, and was requested many times.
 It would be great if it would be implemented.Duplicates that I could find: